mjakeman/bluedit/README.md

 # Bluedit
-Bluedit is a word processor written in C and Gtk.
+Bluedit (pronounced 'blue-edit') is a word processor written in C and Gtk.
 I created it for NCEA Level 3 Digital Technologies AS 91637 and it has been iterated on and cleaned-up for public release.
 Enjoy :)